runxiyu/lbmk/util/dell-flash-unlock/README.md

 # Dell Laptop Internal Flashing

-This utility allows you to use flashrom's internal programmer to program the entire BIOS flash chip from software while still running the original Dell BIOS, which normally restricts software writes to the flash chip.
+This utility allows you to use flashprog's internal programmer to program the entire BIOS flash chip from software while still running the original Dell BIOS, which normally restricts software writes to the flash chip.
 It seems like this works on any Dell laptop that has an EC similar to the SMSC MEC5035 on the